visgl/react-google-maps/docs/contributing.md

 - when implementing the desired feature is challenging or impossible with the library, that would be an excellent indicator that some abstraction is missing at a lower level and should be added to the library.
-- If a new feature proves to be useful and univeral (i.e. it can be used without needing much per-user customization), we will consider adding it to the library or providing it as a separate library.
+- If a new feature proves to be useful and universal (i.e. it can be used without needing much per-user customization), we will consider adding it to the library or providing it as a separate library.